rlehfeld/autofavourites/README.md

 # AutoFavourites
 Everyone knows how is boring when channels change and you get a "UNKNOWN" on your Favourites.
 AutoFavourites Plugin can generate favourites based on a configuration file and channel names.
-If you use EPGRefresh AutoFavourites generate a Favourite with one channel for each transponder.
+If you use EPGRefresh, AutoFavourites generate a Favourite with one channel for each transponder.
 Is possible too update satellites.xml from OE-Alliance or other sources.

 ##Installation